 Even the allegedly practical inventions tend to have more than a whiff of frivolity about them.
 Among the most amusing of them is the world’s first vending machine, which was used to dispense holy water to penitents in Alexandria’s temples.
 When one dropped a coin into a slot, it fell onto a pan that lay at one end of a tiny beam balance inside the machine.
 The weight of the coin forced the opposite end of the balance up, where it pushed open a valve, causing holy water to flow out of the machine and into the hands or cup of the eager worshiper.
-But the pan on which the coin lay was formed in such a way that the coin would eventually slide down and off of it, to fall into a repository of its brethren below.
-When this happened, the holy-water valve closed again until the next coin was deposited into the slot.
+But the pan on which the coin lay was formed in such a way that the coin would slowly slide down and off of it, to fall into a repository of its brethren below.
+When this happened, the beam balance returned to its normal position and the holy-water valve closed again until the next coin was deposited into the slot.
 The priests of the temple needed only fill up the machine with holy water from time to time, and of course collect the money that was constantly rolling in.

 Hero also invented a fortune-telling machine to automate the tedious work of priestly prophecy.
 It was a sort of Magic 8-Ball of the ancient world: pay a small fee, walk into a booth, ask the god a yes-or-no question, then turn a wheel to receive a (random) answer.